Cicada 3301 - solution.

 It probably comes as a surprise to most readers of Paradox that Julian Assange, at the centre of so much media attention over the last few months, is a former MUMS Vice President.
 Yet it was not so long ago that Julian was striding the hallways of the Richard Berry building, attending classes in Russell Love, or hanging out in the (old) MUMS room.
 The lack of awareness of Julian’s link with MUMS is possibly due to the general aura of secrecy that shrouds Julian’s life.
 Or perhaps it is the fact that Julian only spent a few short years at Melbourne University, and in the end left without ever graduating.
 Whichever the case, Paradox seeks to set the record straight and provide a full account of Julian’s time in MUMS.
 For those learning of this connection for the first time, and even for those who are not, Paradox hopes you enjoy the article."

 Assange entered the university in 2003 to study mathematics and physics.
 He was 32 years old, and up to that point he had never received a higher education.
 One MUMS member, who was a student in one of Julian’s early tutorials, recalls that Julian was "obviously more mature than most of the other students, very intelligent, self-motivated and extremely curious."
 Alas, the educational process and many of the teachers did not arouse much enthusiasm in Julian.
 But in MUMS he discovered a group of like-minded, bright, and self-motivated students to whom he could relate.
 Julian didn’t take long to get involved, and in his first semester at Melbourne University he was elected Second-Year Representative.
 Julian quickly established himself as an important contributor to the Society: enthusiastic, vocal at meetings and spending much of his free time hanging out in the MUMS room.
 Just six months later he had risen to the position of Vice President, a position that he would hold until 2005.
 The president of the community at the time recalls that Julian would willingly engage MUMS members in all manner of discussions, "whether it be on mathematics homework, philosophy, art or politics."
 One of his features was a reverent attitude to personal data.
 After being elected to the Committee in 2003, Julian refused to allow his photo to be put on the MUMS website (as is the custom), citing security reasons.
 In its place a photo of an alien was substituted.
 Julian was also known to enter the MUMS room with a variety of strangers in tow, declining to introduce them to others.
 His other feature was incredible focus and singular work ethic.
 One former member recounts how Julian ‘often used to remark about not having slept for the last few days.
 This seemed par for the course for him.’
 Assange's curiosity was manifested not only in the field of study.
 One former member relates a story about the day when Julian’s ‘curiosity got the better of him, and he decided to release a random valve on the side of the chemistry building.
 He came to the MUMS room afterward, saying that there had been a massive noise and a cloud of smoke and for a few seconds, he thought he was in heaven!’
-Julian would also delight in catching people unaware by nominating them for President at MUMS AGMs; one year he nominated five different people.
+Julian would also delight in catching people unaware by nominating them for President at MUMS annual general meetings; one year he nominated five different people.

 Assange's most significant contribution to the society was establishing the Melbourne University Puzzle Hunt.
 The seeds of the Puzzle Hunt were sown one day when Julian sent an email to the MUMS committee commenting on how impressive he found the MIT Mystery Hunt, and how he thought MUMS could pull off something similar.
 Initial scepticism about the prohibitive amount of work required was soon drowned out by Julian’s unbridled enthusiasm, and it wasn’t long before the idea got off the ground.
 Fellow organisers recall that Julian’s ‘programming prowess was invaluable in the early years of the Puzzle Hunt’, that Julian was ‘responsible for our media strategy which resulted in the huge participation levels; a lot more people signed up for Puzzle Hunt than we anticipated’, and that Julian had the main ideas for the storyline.